suhanigarg2007/ridge-regression-gradient-descent/README.md

 This is my work that explores Ridge Regression implemented from scratch using Gradient Descent and compares the results with scikit-learn's Ridge regression model.

+## Credits

+The Ridge Regression implementation in this repository is based on the CampusX tutorial on Ridge Regression using Gradient Descent.
+I followed this tutorial to learn the concepts and code.

 ## Ridge Regression Results Comparison

 ### Custom Implementation (Gradient Descent)